nofelmahmood/Seam/README.md

 ```
 * <b>Automatic Sync</b>

-Well anytime you call save on an instance of NSManagedObjectContext, CKSIncrementalStore calls triggerSync() automatically.
+Well anytime you call save on an instance of `NSManagedObjectContext`, CKSIncrementalStore calls `triggerSync()` automatically.

 But what if some other device changes some records on the server.
 Don't worry we have you covered but we need some of your help too.